dadaista/ChimpToken/README.md

 # Deploying

 First of all, create a new account on your geth.
-Follow the docs to do that.
+Follow the official docs to do that.
 No surprise, to deploy on a testnet you need fake ethers, you can sort it out starting with Google and searching ropsten faucet.
 A clever way is to install Metamask, connect to Ropsten and then click Buy.
 You'll get 1 ether at a time, not bad for testing your contracts.

 In assume you're synced and you filled your address with some ethers.